-- 1. Transcripts: Upload unofficial transcripts with the application for the departmental initial review.
-Official transcripts of all collegelevel work will be required if admitted.
-Official transcripts must be in sealed envelopes as issued by the school(s) you have attended.
-Request a current transcript from every post-secondary school that you have attended, including community colleges, summer sessions, and extension programs. - If you have attended Berkeley, upload unofficial transcript with the application for the departmental initial review.
-Official transcript with evidence of degree conferral will not be required if admitted. - Letters of recommendation: Applicants can request online letters of recommendation through the online application system.
+- 1. Transcripts: Applicants may upload unofficial transcripts with your application for the departmental initial review.
+If the applicant is admitted, then official transcripts of all college-level work will be required.
+Admitted applicants must request a current transcript from every post-secondary school attended, including community colleges, summer sessions, and extension programs.
+Official transcripts must be in sealed envelopes as issued by the school(s) attended. - If you have attended Berkeley, upload your unofficial transcript with your application for the departmental initial review.
+If you are admitted, an official transcript with evidence of degree conferral will not be required. - Letters of recommendation: Applicants may request online letters of recommendation through the online application system.
 Hard copies of recommendation letters must be sent directly to the program, not the Graduate Division. - 3.
-Evidence of English language proficiency: All applicants from countries in which the official language is not English are required to submit official evidence of English language proficiency.
-This requirement applies to applicants from Bangladesh, Burma, Nepal, India, Pakistan, Latin America, the Middle East, the People's Republic of China, Taiwan, Japan, Korea, Southeast Asia, and most European countries.
-However, applicants who, at the time of application, have already completed at least one year of full-time academic course work with grades of B or better at a U.S. university may submit an official transcript from the U.S. university to fulfill this requirement.
+Evidence of English language proficiency: All applicants from countries or political entities in which the official language is not English are required to submit official evidence of English language proficiency.
+This applies to applicants from Bangladesh, Burma, Nepal, India, Pakistan, Latin America, the Middle East, the People's Republic of China, Taiwan, Japan, Korea, Southeast Asia, most European countries, and Quebec (Canada).
+However, applicants who, at the time of application, have already completed at least one year of full-time academic course work with grades of B or better at a US university may submit an official transcript from the US university to fulfill this requirement.
 The following courses will not fulfill this requirement: 1) courses in English as a Second Language, 2) courses conducted in a language other than English, 3) courses that will be completed after the application is submitted, and 4) courses of a non-academic nature.
 If applicants have previously been denied admission to Berkeley on the basis of their English language proficiency, they must submit new test scores that meet the current minimum from one of the standardized tests.